Royal Black Institution

-The Imperial Grand Black Chapter of the British Commonwealth, or simply the Royal Black Institution, is a Protestant fraternal society.
+The Imperial Grand Black Chapter of the British Commonwealth, or simply the Royal Black Institution, is a Protestant fraternal society based in Northern Ireland established in 1797.

+Royal Black Preceptory branches participate in key Royal Black events and parades, including the "Royal Thirteenth" Bangor and Scarva parades and sham fight, which takes place the day after the Twelfth of July processions.
+The other major parade is Black Saturday, also known as the "Last Saturday in August".

 In 2016, a theological working group set up by the Church of Ireland was informed by the organisation's leadership that it had a membership of around 17,000, of whom around 16,000 lived in the British Isles.
+It has a growing presence in the United States and Canada.
+There are also preceptories in West Africa and Oceania.